Ergonomic Works

 Taking Photos for Your Remote Ergonomic Evaluation

-To achieve the most accurate remote ergonomic evaluation, your ergonomist will need clear, well-lit photos of your workstation from specific angles.
-Following these steps will help you capture all the necessary details for an effective workstation evaluation and ensure a thorough ergonomic assessment.
+To ensure the most accurate remote ergonomic evaluation, your ergonomist will require clear, well-lit photos of your workstation taken from specific angles.
+By following these steps, you can capture all the essential details needed for an effective workstation evaluation, which is crucial for a comprehensive ergonomic assessment.

 What You'll Need